MicrosoftDocs/winrt-api/windows.applicationmodel/packagecatalog_packageuninstalling.md

 # Windows.ApplicationModel.PackageCatalog.PackageUninstalling

 ## -description
-Indicates that an optional app package is uninstalling.
+Indicates that an app package is uninstalling.

 ## -remarks
-Apps only receive package events for their optional packages.
+Apps only receive package events for itself or its related packages such as optional packages.

 ## -examples